apify/apify-docs/sources/platform/storage/dataset.md

 > When using the [`.listItems()`](/api/client/js/reference/class/DatasetClient#listItems) method, if you fill both `omit` and `field` parameters with the same value, then `omit` parameter will take precedence and the field is excluded from the results.

-See the [JavaScript API client documentation](/api/client/js/reference/class/DatasetClient) for [help with setup](/api/client/js/docs) and more details.
+Check out the [JavaScript API client documentation](/api/client/js/reference/class/DatasetClient) for [help with setup](/api/client/js/docs) and more details.

 ### Python API client {#python-api-client}